 About four or five years ago I had a super-duper custom PC desktop built.
-This thing was 16 gb of RAM, 1 terabyte of storage, quad-core, raid 5 array.
-That last bit means that I had multiple drives so that even if two of the drives malfunctioned, my data would still be safe.
+This thing was 16 GB of RAM, 1 terabyte of storage, quad-core, and a raid 5 array - which means the computer had multiple drives so that even if two of the drives malfunctioned, my data would still be safe.

-As you can guess, I was unknowingly playing with fire and I got burned.
-One day my computer would not boot up.
+One day my computer did not boot up.
 Nothing.
-It was taken to the computer doctor and they said that they could not recover any data from the drives.
-Nothing.
+I took it to the computer doctor and they said that they could not recover ANY data from the drives.
+NOTHING!

-Instantly I had a sinking feeling in my stomach, but I tried to convince myself all was okay, that I didn't lose that many images because I had backed up a few months ago....right?
-Nope.
-When I checked my monster external drive I found I had not backed up my pictures for a WHOLE YEAR.
+I instantly had a sinking feeling in my stomach, but I thought to myself "everything would be okay," and that I didn't lose too many images because I had backed up a few months ago....right?

-A year.
-Twelve months of images were gone.
 At first I was in disbelief.
-Then I started to have a bit of a panic attack.
-Thankfully I was able to get a grip fairly quickly and realize this was not the end of the world - my father had all of FIVE pictures from his childhood.
-I still have hundreds and hundreds of images of my children from the years before and I needed to be thankful for that.
-This wasn't a house fire where I might have lost ALL of my printed photos (real film photographs) in addition to a computer loss.
+Then I started to have a panic attack.
+Thankfully I was able to get a grip fairly quickly and realize this was not the end of the world - I still had hundreds and hundreds of images of my children from the years before.
+And this wasn't a house fire where I might have lost ALL of my printed photos (real film photographs) in addition to a computer loss.
 I was certainly thankful for that.

 Making a Change

-- Outside of Lightroom, by copying and pasting the image folder from the internal drive to the external drive.
+- Outside of Lightroom, by copying and pasting the image folder from your internal drive to your external drive.

 - Using a built in app like Time Machine to automatically back up all your files, pictures included.

-I am not saying Seagate is the best and that is what you should use.
-There are many dependable external drives available now.
+Seagate is just one of many companies that manufacture good quality, dependable external drives.
 Look around and find the one that best suits your needs.